ActuallyHappening/php-serialize/README.md

 - ~~`yarn build:*` was replaced with `npm run build:*` in the package.json, which avoided needing `yarn` installed into devDependencies~~
 - `yarn` was added into devDependencies
 - `npm i --ignore-scripts` was added into the lifecycle prepare
+- `tsc` errors are ignored inside the prepare lifecycle script, because this is usually ran without all the required @types packages already installed on the host machine

 `npm` is very annoying with lifecycle scripts.
 I never want to touch this feature of `npm` again, but this project depends on them